Alpine lake surrounded by evergreen trees

 Software: Claude Code, Cursor, R, Python, ArcGIS, QGIS, ATLAS.ti

-Methods: Text analysis, network analysis, qualitative interviews and coding, survey design
+Methods: Network analysis, text analysis, GIS, qualitative interviews and coding, survey design

 Languages: Tagalog/Filipino (conversational, proficient in reading and writing)